Tests

 3) End-to-End (E2E) Tests (Playwright)

-Goal: Prove a real user can run a pipeline from the UI to a successful terminal state on the deployed app.
+Goal: Prove a real user can run a pipeline from the UI to a successful terminal state with the Dockerized full stack (frontend, Flask API, Celery worker, MongoDB, and Redis).

 Scope

-• Navigate to pipelines page, fill required fields, and submit.
+• Navigate to a pipeline page, fill required fields, and submit.

 Running locally